On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: On the behavior of divisible statistics under contiguous alternatives

-Therefore, Pearson's $\chi^2$ has no power against alternatives approaching the null from a direction $\widehat{h}$ orthogonal to one with respect to the Lebesgue measure.
+Therefore, Pearson's $\chi^2$ has no \sara{asymptotic} power against alternatives approaching the null from a direction $\widehat{h}$ orthogonal, with respect to the Lebesgue measure, to constant functions.
 Equation \eqref{eqn:int_hdx} also implies that no departures from uniformity can be detected by Pearson's statistic, a problem originally pointed out by \citet{chibisov65}.
 Unfortunately, this fallacy is not limited to the case of Pearson's $\chi^2$ but, as demonstrated in Section \ref{sec:spacehomogeneous}, it affects an entire subclass of divisible statistics.

 \textbf{\emph{Examples I-III (continued).}} When $c$ and $\beta$ are estimated via MLE, for all three examples, the power of Pearson's $\chi^2$, obtained by means of $100,000$ Monte Carlo replicates, is approximately equal to the significance level, here chosen to be $5\%$.
-While unpleasant, this result has a clear theoretical explanation.
 As noted above, when the parameters are estimated, only the alternatives defined by the functions $\widehat{h}_j$, $j=1,2,3$ (red chained lines in Fig. \ref{fig1}) are detectable by divisible statistics.
 In Example III, the effect of $\widehat{h}_3$ is rather faint.
 Thus, regardless of the choice of $\gtheta$, no divisible statistic is likely to detect such a deviation.
-On the other hand, both alternatives defined by $\widehat{h}_1$ and $\widehat{h}_2$ in Examples I and II are distinguishable from the null.
-When using Pearson's $\chi^2$, however, the limiting shift is approximately equal to $-0.014$ in Example I and -0.019 in Example II.
-This tells that, despite $\widehat{h}_j$, $j=1,2$ being not so small, their integrals are.
-Thereby leading to a loss of power.
+In Examples I-II, both alternatives defined by $\widehat{h}_1$ and $\widehat{h}_2$ are distinguishable from the null.
+When using Pearson's $\chi^2$, however, the limiting shift is $-0.014$ in Example I and $-0.019$ in Example II, the standard deviations are, respectively, 1.406 and 1.416.
+This tells that, despite $\widehat{h}_j $, $j=1,2$ being not so small, their integrals are, thereby leading to a loss of power.

-Note that, although divisible statistics do not satisfy Definition \ref{def:gof_propetry}, there exist situations in which scientists may be willing to sacrifice adequacy for goodness-of-fit to ensure high power against at least some classes of alternatives relevant to a given application.
+Although divisible statistics do not satisfy Definition \ref{def:gof_propetry}, in some situations scientists may be willing to sacrifice adequacy for goodness-of-fit to ensure high power against a few alternatives relevant to a given application.
 In the construction of such tests, the structure of the shift in \eqref{eqn:shift_projection} can be used to verify that, for a given choice of $\gtheta$, power is preserved in the directions defining such alternatives.